-Lindsay Burke is a special counsel in the firm’s employment, international employment, and employee benefits and executive compensation practice groups.
+Lindsay Burke is of counsel in the firm’s employment, international employment, and employee benefits and executive compensation practice groups.

 Ms. Burke advises clients on a wide range of employment matters, including discrimination, leave, whistleblower, and wage and hour issues arising under Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Equal Pay Act, the Family and Medical Leave Act, the Fair Labor Standards Act, and the False Claims Act.
 She also advises on matters relating to state workplace law such as restrictive covenants, employment agreements, common law business torts, and protection of trade secrets.
 Ms. Burke’s practice includes advice pertaining to employment issues that arise in the context of corporate mergers and acquisitions.
 Ms. Burke drafts and reviews employee handbooks and policies, restrictive covenants, employment agreements, severance agreements, and settlement agreements, and frequently responds to demand letters and agency charges on behalf of employers.